Sequential Spectral Clustering of Data Sequences: Introduction

 In this work, we first propose SEQ-SPEC, the sequential version of the Spectral clustering algorithm (SPEC).
-Our analysis shows that SEQ-SPEC stops in finite time almost surely and is exponentially consistent.
-Building upon efficient spectral clustering methods for evolving graphs \cite{dhanjal2014efficient}, \cite{deng2024efficient}, we also propose a more computationally efficient SEQ-SPEC algorithm, called IA-SEQ-SPEC, tailored to our framework.
+Our analysis shows that SEQ-SPEC stops in finite time almost surely and is exponentially consistent, i.e., the probability of error decays exponentially with the expected stopping time of the algorithm.
+Building upon efficient spectral clustering methods for evolving graphs \cite{dhanjal2014efficient, deng2024efficient}, we also propose a more computationally efficient SEQ-SPEC algorithm, called IA-SEQ-SPEC, tailored to our framework.
 IA-SEQ-SPEC takes advantage of the computations in the previous time instants to reduce complexity.
-Simulation results show that IA-SEQ-SPEC performs close to SEQ-SPEC, and both perform better than the Sequential SLINK algorithm (SEQ-SLINK) \cite{singh2025exponentially}, the Sequential $K$-Medoids algorithm (SEQ-KMED) \cite{sreenivasan2023nonparametric} and FSS Spectral clustering (SPEC).
+Simulation results show that both SEQ-SPEC and IA-SEQ-SPEC perform better than the Sequential SLINK algorithm (SEQ-SLINK) \cite{singh2025exponentially}, the Sequential $K$-Medoids algorithm (SEQ-KMED) \cite{sreenivasan2023nonparametric}, and FSS Spectral clustering (SPEC).
+In addition, we propose memory-efficient algorithms, SEQ-SPEC-B and IA-SEQ-SPEC-B, which use a memory-efficient estimator to estimate the pairwise distance between two distributions, as introduced in \cite{gretton2012kernel}, where the kernel two-sample test is studied.
+Unlike a classical estimator, which requires storing all samples to update the estimate upon observing a new sample, the memory-efficient estimator in \cite{zaremba2013b} requires storing only the most recent $B$ samples.
+Through simulations, we show that all the proposed efficient variants of SEQ-SPEC perform comparably to SEQ-SPEC.